jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PgGLgygsqus" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This scene is from the movie The Big Short.
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign for generic suburban houses, they used underlings to sell a confusing rulebook.
-2008 is when I came up with the camel in the Amazon metaphor.
-I was trying to explain why the crisis was always going to happen.
-In short, if you trick a camel into buying a house in the Amazon, that doesn't change the fact it's living out of its ecosystem.
 Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))_

 ## Pandemic Test

 Today we're counting on our local industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).

 The small "maker" community is stepping up to [print face shields for medical staff](https://www.opshieldsup.org/).
-Typically, they'd need untold hours and money dealing with the medical middlemen;s rules, regulations, and paperwork to get approved for use.
+Typically, they'd need untold hours and money dealing with the medical middlemen's rules, regulations, and paperwork to get approved for use.
 But, after exporting our factories, there's not enough left to respond in time.
 So the middlemen have put their [Death Star on hold,](https://youtu.be/HgPj6e3jtz0?t=173).

 Our response to the coronavirus didn't need to be so uncertain.
 When a society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.